Combinatorial Iterated Integrals and the Harmonic Volume of Graphs: Combinatorial Iterated Integrals

-The next result gives the tensor algebra \(TC\), viewed as the set of iterated integrals, the structure of a Hopf algebra.
-See also~\parref{SS:pairing-duality}.
-For positive integers \(k\) and \(\ell\), define the set \(\Sh(k,\ell)\) of \emph{\((k,\ell)\)-shuffles} to be the following subset of the symmetric group \(S_{k+\ell}\) on \(k + \ell\) symbols:
+Combinatorial iterated integrals can be expressed in terms of shuffles.
+For positive integers $k$ and $\ell$, define the set $\Sh(k,\ell)$ of \emph{$(k,\ell)$-shuffles} to be the following subset of the symmetric group $S_{k+\ell}$ on $k + \ell$ symbols: